rogier2012/aks-handson/README.md

 `helm dependency update <your-project-name>`

 Update `<your-project-name>/values.yaml` with the following changes:
-- Add a redis section to set the image details, container port, and deployment name.
+- Add a redis section to set the image details, container port, and deployment name
-- Add a backendName for connecting the frontend portion to the redis deployment.
+- Add a backendName for connecting the frontend portion to the redis deployment
-- Change image.repository to `<loginServer>/azure-vote-front.`
+- Change image.repository to `<container-registry-name>.azurecr.io/rogier-voting`
-- Change image.tag to v1.
+- Change image.tag to v1
-- Change service.type to LoadBalancer.
+- Change service.type to LoadBalancer

 Add an env section to `<your-project-name>/templates/deployment.yaml` for passing the name of the redis deployment.